Félix Houphouët-Boigny: Economic policies in the 1960s and 1970s

-Houphouët-Boigny adopted a system of economic liberalism in Côte d'Ivoire in order to obtain the trust and confidence of foreign investors, most notably the French.
+Houphouët-Boigny adopted a system of economic liberalism in Ivory Coast to obtain the trust and confidence of foreign investors, most notably the French.
 The advantages granted by the investment laws he established in 1959 allowed foreign business to repatriate up to 90% of their profits in their country of origin (the remaining 10% was reinvested in Côte d'Ivoire).
 He also developed an agenda for modernising the country's infrastructure, for example, building an American-style business district in Abidjan where five-star hotels and resorts welcomed tourists and businessmen.
-Côte d'Ivoire experienced economic growth of 11–12% from 1960 to 1965.
+Ivory Coast experienced economic growth of 11–12% from 1960 to 1965.
 The country's gross domestic product (GDP) grew twelvefold between 1960 and 1978, from 145 to 1,750 billion CFA francs, while the trade balance continued to record a surplus.

 The origin of this economic success stemmed from the president's decision to focus on the primary sector of the economy, rather than the secondary sector.
 As a result, the agricultural sector experienced significant development: between 1960 and 1970, cocoa cultivators tripled their production to 312,000 tonnes and coffee production rose by nearly 50%, from 185,500 to 275,000 tonnes.
-As a result of this economic prosperity, Côte d'Ivoire saw an influx of immigrants from other West African countries; the foreign workforce—mostly Burkinabés—who maintained indigenous plantations, represented over a quarter of the Ivorian population by 1980.
+As a result of this economic prosperity, Ivory Coast saw an influx of immigrants from other West African countries; the foreign workforce—mostly Burkinabés—who maintained indigenous plantations, represented over a quarter of the Ivorian population by 1980.
 Both Ivorians and foreigners began referring to Houphouët-Boigny as the "Sage of Africa" for performing what became known as "Ivorian miracle".
 He was also respectfully nicknamed "The Old One" (Le Vieux).

 However, the economic system developed in cooperation with France was far from perfect.
-As Houphouët-Boigny described it, the economy of Côte d'Ivoire experienced "growth without development".
+As Houphouët-Boigny described it, the economy of Ivory Coast experienced "growth without development".
 The growth of the economy depended on capital, initiatives and a financial framework from investors abroad; it had not become independent or self-sustaining.